 - A feeling that your surroundings are spinning (vertigo) – brought on by a change of position

-The symptoms of BPPV can waver, with episodes usually lasting less than one minute.
+Episodes of spinning usually last less than one minute.
 Episodes of benign paroxysmal positional vertigo can disappear for some time and then recur.

 It has been observed that the symptoms are triggered when the person changes his head position.
 Some people also feel off-balance when they are standing or walking.

-Abnormal rhythmic eye movements, called as nystagmus usually accompany the symptoms of benign paroxysmal positional vertigo.
+Abnormal rhythmic eye movements, called nystagmus usually accompany the symptoms of benign paroxysmal positional vertigo.

 When someone with BPPV moves their head into a particular position that makes the dislodged crystals stimulate balance nerve fibres, the wrong signals cause the eyes to move in a very distinct pattern, referred to as “nystagmus”.

-Tests like the Dix-Hallpike or Roll Tests involve moving the head into specific positions, which makes gravity to migrate the dislodged crystals and trigger vertigo while the practitioner watches for the revealing eye movements or nystagmus.
+Tests like the Dix-Hallpike or Roll Tests involve moving the head into specific positions, which makes the dislodged crystals migrate due to gravity and trigger vertigo while the Doctor watches for the revealing eye movements or nystagmus.
 These tests when done under VNG guided magnification and recording allow an exact diagnosis of the position of the otolith particles.
 After ascertaining the position of the crystals, the manoeuvre required to remove the crystals would be decided.

-The specialist will conduct a Dix-Hallpike test to diagnose BPPV.
+The doctor will conduct a Dix-Hallpike test to evaluate for BPPV.
 The Dix-Hallpike examination is done by taking the patient on the examination couch, turning head by 45° and then taking the patient to the head hanging position by 30° down.
-Any involuntary eye movements indicate the presence of BPPV in the posterior semicircular canal.
+Any involuntary eye movements indicate the presence of BPPV in the posterior semicircular canal of that side.

-The Dix-Hallpike test also helps the doctor to diagnose which ear has the problem and treat accordingly.
 Other tests like the McClure Roll test are done to check if there are otoliths in the lateral semicircular canals.
 The deep head hanging test is done to check for anterior canal BPPV.